hariprasath0622/speak-aura-ai/README.md

 ---
 ✅ By combining **forecasting, semantic search, and multimodal analysis**, our solution demonstrates the **full spectrum of BigQuery AI capabilities** in one integrated workflow.

+## Local Setup & Execution

+We provide a step-by-step guide to set up and run **SpeakAura AI** locally.
+To get started:

+1. Configure a billing-enabled Google Cloud project in your `.env` file.
+2. Run the setup script — it will automatically handle IAM permissions and create the necessary resources.
+3. Once complete, the system is ready to use.

+This makes it easy to get the project running locally without manual resource setup.

 ## Project Setup

 ## 1. Set up Google Cloud Project credentials